podrivo/thegoodman/LYRICS.md

-# Lyrics
+# The Good Man
-The Good Man, by Husky Rescue
+by Husky Rescue

 I am the superman
 The great enemy of evil